 In 2017, Peña became the first artist to collaborate with luxury fashion brand Coach on a city-wide ad campaign, accompanied by an exhibition at NorthPark Center, which was curated by Justine Ludwig (currently the director of Creative Time).
 That fall, Berlin-based gallery Pushkin & Gogol presented a solo booth of his work at EXPO Chicago.

 Peña has shown throughout Texas, including exhibitions at Blue Star Contemporary, Oliver Francis Gallery, Barry Whistler Gallery, Dallas Museum of Art, Dallas Art Fair, and a solo exhibition at Dallas Contemporary; additional exhibition venues in New York include Et Al Projects, This Friday or Next Friday, and Couples Counseling.
-In 2019, Brigitte Mulholland (currently a director at Anton Kern Gallery) presented a solo booth of his work at Spring/Break Art Show.
+In 2019, Peña presented a solo booth of his work at Spring/Break Art Show curated by Brigitte Mulholland, Director at Anton Kern Gallery.

 Peña’s work has been featured in Art in America, Vice, ArtNews, Hyperallergic, Art Maze Magazine, New American Paintings, and Dallas Morning News.
 Additionally, Peña is a prominent contributing writer with a storied archive of artist interviews including conversations with Stanley Whitney, Joyce Pensato, Nina Chanel Abney, Katherine Bradford, Sterling Ruby, Michael Rakowitz, and many more.

 Peña received his Post- Baccalaureate from the School of the Art Institute of Chicago and his MFA in Painting from Rhode Island School of Design.